Rangers vs. Red Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (7-1) will take the mound for the Rangers, his 11th start of the season.
+- The Rangers will hand the ball to Jon Gray (6-4) for his 16th start of the season.

+- In 15 starts this season, he's earned a quality start in seven of them.

-- Dunning has 10 starts in a row of five innings or more.
+- Gray has two starts in a row of five innings or more.

-- He has finished seven appearances without allowing an earned run in 18 chances this season.
+- He has two appearances with no earned runs allowed in 15 chances this season.

 |Opponent